alertlogic/ehub-collector/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fehub-collector%2Fmaster%2Ftemplates%2Fehub.json)

 1. To start a deployment, provide the following required template parameters, and then click the `Purchase` button:
-   - **Name** - Type the name of the log source to appear in the Alert Logic console.
+   - **Application Name** - Type the name of the log source to appear in the Alert Logic console.
    - **Storage Name** - Type any storage account name (that does not currently exist).
    - **Alert Logic Access Key ID** - Type the `access_key_id` you created above.
    - **Alert Logic Secret Key** - Type the `secret_key` you created above.